Grammys 2022: All the best-dressed stars on the red carpet

 Olivia Rodrigo

-The drivers license singer posed in a long, black, off-the-shoulder, dress, which had pink strips on it.
-For accessories, she wore long black gloves, along with a black choker and pink necklace on her neck.
+The drivers license singer posed in a long, black, off-the-shoulder dress with pink strips.
+She accessorised the look with long black gloves, along with a black choker and pink necklace.

 Doja Cat

-The Woman rapper went for an all blue, sheer, off-the-shoulder dress, which had sparkles all over it.
-Underneath it, she wore a blue body suit, and she completed the outfit with blocked-wedged heels.
+The Woman rapper went for an all-blue, sheer, off-the-shoulder glittering gown, which she wore over a pale body suit.
+She completed the outfit with blocked-wedged heels.

 Diplo

-The American Dj chose an all black suit paired with a silver belt.
-He also had his hair dye blue.
+The DJ chose an all-black suit paired with a silver belt.
+He also had his hair dyed blue for the awards show.

 Saxon Sharbino

-The Poltergeist star posed in a dark green gown, which was cropped in the middle and had a slit.
-She also had a silver chain around her leg and wore silver heels.
+The Poltergeist star posed in a dark green gown, which featured a cut-out detail in the middle and a high slit.
+She accesorised with a silver chain worn around her leg and silver heels.

 Billie Eilish

-The Happier Than Ever singer wore an all black outfit, featuring a long, puffy jacket and boots.
-For her black hair, she did a half-up, half-down style and showed off her bangs.
-She complete the look with a pair of sunglasses.
+The Happier Than Ever singer wore an all-black outfit, featuring a puffy jacket and boots.
+For her hairstyle, she opted to wear her black hair in a half-up, half-down style.
+She completed the look with a pair of sunglasses.

 Addison Rae

-The He’s All That star arrived to the red carpet in satin, white gown.
-She accessorised her outfit with thick, silver bracelets on her wrists.
+The He’s All That star arrived on the red carpet in satin white gown.
+She accessorised her outfit with thick, silver bracelets.

 Tiffany Haddish

-The comedian went all out for the event and wore a rose gold gown, covered with sparkles and featuring a bow on the back of it.
+The comedian wore a rose gold gown, covered with sequins and featuring a bow on the back.

 Carrie Underwood